Snapchat Filters: 10 Mistakes You're Making Creating Filters On Snapchat

 - 7 min read

-If you're wanting to get your own on-demand geofilter and you're about to submit your custom filter to Snapchat, just stop.
+If you're wanting to get your own on-demand geofilter and you're about to submit your custom filter to Snapchat, you certainly should make sure you aren't making any of these common mistakes outlined below.

 Our custom Snapchat filter company has handled thousands of geofilter campaigns for our clients and we've found that there are 10 mistakes you could easily make when you're setting up and submitting your on-demand geofilter to Snapchat.

-*Here are the top 10 geofilter rules that everyone at our company wishes they knew while we were starting out:
+*Here are the top 10 geofilter rules that everyone at our company wishes they knew before we ran our first geofilter campaign on Snapchat:

 1) Not Leaving Enough Buffer Space Around Your Geofilter's Area